dalijolijo/electrum-server/README-IRC.md

 connections and as part of the realname field in IRC (see below).

-`report_host` is a an optional fully-qualified domain name (FQDN) of your Electrum server instead of `host`.
+`report_host` is a an optional fully-qualified domain name (FQDN) of your Bitcore Electrum Server instead of `host`.
 It is used as part of the name field in IRC for incoming client connections.
 This is useful in a NAT setup where you bind to a private IP locally but have an external IP set up at your router and external DNS.